demisto/content/Packs/MISP/Integrations/MISPV3/README.md

 ## Breaking changes from the previous version of this integration - MISP v3
 %%Reputation commands%%
 The main change in this version is that searching indicators (reputation commands) implemented with search-attributes (and not with search-events as in previous version).
+Please see the new commands(ip, file, url...) context output.

 ### Commands
 #### The following commands were removed in this version: